 Add a Confirmation Checkbox

-After completing all the other desired fields in your form, click on Add Items again.
+After completing all the other desired fields in your form, click on Add Items again and select the Checkbox option.

 Configure the Checkbox field: